 A trader can apply to register a trade mark.
 Most countries have a trade marks registry, and registration will protect the mark from infringement in that country.
 Traders should consider registering in every country where the mark is used.
 Alternatively, there are some registries that give protection in more than one country, but through one registration.
 An example is the European Community trade mark registry, which gives protection throughout the European Union.
 It is also possible to register under a treaty called the Madrid Protocol, to get protection in all the countries that have signed the treaty.

-Registration gives a trader automatic protection – unless he has stopped using the mark, he will win any dispute if someone uses the same or a similar mark in the country or countries where it is protected.
+Registration gives a trader automatic protection – unless they have stopped using the mark, they will win any dispute if someone uses the same or a similar mark in the country or countries where it is protected.
 Most registries have similar criteria for registration, and provide similar remedies to the trade mark owner, but take advice on any differences.

 Registration also makes it easier for a trader to sell the mark, license someone else to use it or mortgage it - use it as security to raise money.